 How Does Surrogacy Affect the Child?

-Fears of perceived discrimination from the public.
-Embarrassment about needing to use a third party to have children.
-Worries about having a non-biological link to a child.
-All are all common concerns some parents who have children born through surrogacy have.
-These anxieties are often born from a place of personal discomfort and cause parents to feel uneasy or unsure about how or if they should share the story of their child’s creation with family, friends, social circles − and even the children themselves.
+Some parents who have children born through surrogacy have fears of perceived discrimination from the public, embarrassment about needing to use a third party to have children, or worries about having a non-biological link to their child.
+All are all common concerns, as parents may feel uneasy or unsure about how or if they should share the story of their child’s creation with family, friends, social circles, and even the children themselves.

 Questions that often arise include: